GetDutchie/datadog_flutter/README.md

   client: DatadogTracingHttpClient();
 )

-// or compose, if another client is already being used:
+// or compose if another client is already being used:
 RestProvider(
   client: DatadogTracingHttpClient(GZipHttpClient());
 )